AngelixS/pko.map.anomaly/README.md

     ```lua
     dofile(GetResPath("Anomaly/Anomaly Function.lua"))
     ```
-3. The map must be loaded in the same map where the NPC will be located.
-4. Create an NPC with the following function:
+3. Create an NPC with the following that contains the following function:
   * `AnomalyNPC`
-    * The name of the NPC must match whatever is placed in the variable `Anomaly.Conf.NameNPC`.
-5. Look for the following function: `MsgProc`.
+4. Look for the following function: `MsgProc`.
   * Look for this:
   	```lua
     elseif item.func == ChangeItem then